NONAN23x/SoC-Home-Lab/README.md

 - Complete the installation and reboot
 - Access the pfSense web interface through the LAN IP address to configure further

-### Step 6.4 🪟: Setting up Windows 11 Virtual Machine (User)
+### Step 6.4 🪟: Setting up Windows 11 Virtual Machine
 - Create a new Virtual Machine in VirtualBox, allocate `3172 MB` of RAM and `32 GB` of storage.
 - Attach the first network adapter to `Internal Network` (_same network as LAN in pfSense_).
-- Boot the VM from the Windows 11 ISO, or the provided debloated one
 - Follow the Windows 11 installation prompts.
 - Disable Windows Defender for testing purposes (not recommended in a production environment).
 - Disable all updates to Windows Version
 - Open Command Prompt and run `ipconfig` to verify the IP address and internet connectivity.
 - (Optional) Set a static IP address (e.g., 192.168.1.11) to match the Windows version.

-### Step 6.5 🐉: Setting up Kali Linux Virtual Machine (Adversary)
+### Step 6.5 🐉: Setting up Kali Linux Virtual Machine
 - Unpack the downloaded zip file, double click on the blue icon file to automatically setup a vm entry in virtualbox
 - Attach the first network adapter to `Internal Network` (Same Network as LAN in pfSense)
 - Ensure networking is functional